 What is Settlement remains of the medieval village of Horton, to the east and south of the church, including possible C18 militia works..?

-Settlement remains of the medieval village of Horton is an ancient monument comprising the earthworks and archaeological deposits of a former medieval settlement located east and south of Horton church in Northamptonshire.
+Settlement remains of the medieval village of Horton is a scheduled ancient monument comprising the earthwork traces of a medieval settlement located to the east and south of Horton Church in Northamptonshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1418388.

 Who is responsible for protecting Settlement remains of the medieval village of Horton, to the east and south of the church, including possible C18 militia works..?